 Figure 7.
 Longwave infrared spectra of representative pixels located in the gas cloud and on a background area (top), and relevant reference absorption spectra of ethylene and water vapor (bottom).

 Figure 8 presents the results of quantitative chemical imaging performed on two successive acquisitions captured on the AOI.
 From consecutive airborne measurements performed on a freely dispersing gas cloud, the gas leak originating point can be easily located with high accuracy.
-The difference analysis of the two chemical maps shown in Figure 8 helps estimating the velocity as well as determining the direction of the gas cloud.
+The difference analysis of the two chemical maps shown in Figure 8 helps to estimate the velocity as well as determining the direction of the gas cloud.

 Figure 8.
 Quantitative airborne chemical imaging carried out on two successive measurements of an ethylene gas cloud using hyperspectral targeting acquisition mode.